 (or anywhere else where the stagnant water’s poison).

 Doesn’t sound like he was too thrilled with his task.
-These are the secret messages you can find in the world’s most famous paintings.

 Some sea cucumbers fight with their guts (literally)

 When threatened, they’ll shoot out their internal organs, which are poisonous to predators.
 They’ll sometimes get rid of their entire digestive systems—but the organs grow back.

 The inventor of the Internet regrets the URL setup

 Tim Berners-Lee, who created the main software of the World Wide Web, admitted he regrets one thing: Adding “//” after “https:” in a web address.
 It was standard for programming but didn’t serve any real purpose, and when looking back in 2009, he said leaving it out would have saved time and space.
 We guess we can forgive him.

 Neither are raspberries and blackberries, according to botanists.
 True berries stem from one single-ovary flower and have two or more seeds.
 Strawberries don’t fit that bill, but bananas, kiwis, and watermelon do.